oxcompsoc/learntocode/session2/README.md

 numberIsLtThan = 1000

 while numberIsGeqTo + 1 != numberIsLtThan:
-    # We need to right // instead of / for integer division
+    # We need to write // instead of / for integer division
     guess = (numberIsGeqTo + numberIsLtThan) // 2
     response = input("Is your number less than " + str(guess) + "? ")
     if response == "yes":